 “Colin engaged the children from the offset with his mind blowing facts and fantastic visuals.
 He pitched the content perfectly and his workshop inspired us all to become space experts!’

 “The kids were really engaged with your talk – they were talking about it all afternoon!“

-My books have sold more than 100,000 copies worldwide and I've written over 100 popular science articles for publications including The Guardian, New Scientist, BBC Focus and the European Space Agency.
+My twelve books have sold more than 150,000 copies worldwide and been translated into 17 languages.
+I've written over 150 popular science articles for publications including The Guardian, New Scientist, BBC Focus and the European Space Agency.